Legal guidance,

 You must not be represented by a private attorney or law firm in relation to the legal issue for which you are seeking help.

-RISE reserves the right to decline participation where a conflict of interest exists or if the matter falls outside the scope of the clinic.
+Rise reserves the right to decline participation where a conflict of interest exists or if the matter falls outside the scope of the clinic.

 3. Intake Requirement